lsst-sqre/sqr-037/index.rst

 - Monitor and alert on failure to upgrade any of the above services within an acceptable window.
 - Clear all security issues in the GitHub security report, which reports vulnerabilities in dependencies declared in project GitHub repositories.
   If this is kept clear so that it isn't dismissed as noise, it provides a valuable feed of new vulnerability information in libraries used by SQuaRE services.
-- Avoid pinning to specific versions of third-party libraries and images when possible and instead use the latest version on each deploy.
+- Avoid pinning Docker images and other components in compiled, non-memory-safe languages to specific versions of third-party libraries and images when possible and instead use the latest version on each deploy.
-  This is riskier for library dependencies, but generally doable for Docker images.
-- Rebuild and redeploy all services, even those that are not Internet-facing, to pick up security patches.
+- Upgrade dependencies, rebuild, and redeploy all services, even those that are not Internet-facing, on a regular schedule to pick up security patches.
   This is less important than Internet-facing services, but will close vulnerabilities that are indirectly exploitable, and also spreads operational load of upgrades out over time.
   This schedule can be less aggressive than the one for Internet-facing services.